 Dr. James N. Eaton

-In 1969 through 1977, Professor Eaton served as the chairman of FAMU’s Department of History, Geography and African-American Studies.
+In 1969 through 1977, Dr. Eaton served as the chairman of FAMU’s Department of History, Geography and African-American Studies.
 In 1975, he was named founding archivist, curator and director of what is now the Southeastern Regional Black Archives Research Center and Museum.
-For the next three decades, he helped amass a collection of memorabilia and printed records that today comprise one of the Southeastern region’s largest collections of first-source material relating to the history, culture and contributions of people of African decent living in the United States of America.
-The diverse collection was built on the premises of his personal motto that “African American History is the History of America.”
+For the next three decades, he helped amass a collection of memorabilia and printed records that now comprise one of the region’s largest collections of first-source material relating to the history, culture and contributions of people of African decent living in the United States.
+The diverse collection was built on the premises of his personal motto that “African-American History is the History of America.”

-Carrie P. Meek, a six-term U.S. Congresswoman (retired) and 1946 FAMC graduate, was a vanguard in securing funds to expand the Black Archives facility.
+Carrie P. Meek, a six-term U.S. Congresswoman (retired) and 1946 FAMCEE graduate, was a vanguard in securing funds to expand the Black Archives facility.
 In 2006, the Florida Legislature co-named the new facility in her honor.

 U.S. Congresswoman Carrie Pittman Meek (retired) has enjoyed an historic trailblazing career as a public servant, college administrator and educator.
 She first made history in 1978, when she was elected to the Florida House of Representatives.
-In 1982, she became the first African-American female elected to the Florida State Senate.
-After fourteen years in the Florida Legislature, Meek was elected to the U.S. House of Representatives in 1992.
+In 1982, she became the first African-American woman elected to the Florida State Senate.
+After 14 years in the Florida Legislature, Meek was elected to the U.S. House of Representatives in 1992.
 She was the first African-American lawmaker elected to represent Florida in Congress since Reconstruction.
-Meek was a strong advocate for under-served populations.
+Meek was a strong advocate for underserved populations.
 She retired from Congress in 2003, and was succeeded by her son, Kendrick Meek.
 She returned to Dade County where she dedicates her time and service to the Carrie P. Meek Foundation, a non-profit corporation.
 In 2006, the Carrie Meek - James N. Eaton, Sr. Southeastern Regional Black Archives Research Center and Museum located on FAMU's campus was co-named in her honor.

 Florida State Senator Arthenia L. Joyner (D-Tampa), debates on the floor of the Florida Senate.

-Florida State Senator Arthenia L. Joyner (D-Tampa) earned a bachelor’s degree in political science and a Juris doctor degree from Florida A&M University.
+Florida State Senator Arthenia L. Joyner (D-Tampa) earned a bachelor’s degree in political science and a juris doctor degree from Florida A&M University.
 While attending FAMU, she was arrested twice during protests to desegregate Tallahassee movie theatres.
 She also participated in the first civil rights demonstrations in Tampa, and was arrested in Washington, D.C. for her participation in civil rights activities.
 In 1969, she served as a legal assistant to the Honorable Joe Lang Kershaw, the first African-American member of the Florida Legislature since Reconstruction and lead sponsor of the bill that created the Black Archives.
 Joyner has practiced law for 44 years.
 She was first elected to the Florida House of Representatives in 2000 and later to the Florida Senate in 2006.
 Today, she serves as the Florida Senate Democratic Leader for 2014-2016, making her the first black woman and the second woman ever to hold the position.

-Andrew Carnegie (1835 – 1919) businessman, philanthropist, and the founder of the Carnegie Steel Company (U.S. Steel).
+Andrew Carnegie (1835 – 1919), businessman, philanthropist, and the founder of the Carnegie Steel Company (U.S. Steel).

-In 1906, Andrew Carnegie donated $10,000 to help build a new library for the Florida State Normal College for Colored Students (present-day Florida A&M University).
+In 1906, Andrew Carnegie donated $10,000 to help build a new library for the Florida State College for Colored Students (present-day Florida A&M University).
 The new two-story, brick facility officially opened to the public in 1908.
 It was the first Carnegie Library built on a black land-grant college campus.
 The facility boasted modern amenities such as electricity, indoor plumbing and water supplied by the city.
-In later years, the Library served as an art gallery, religious center, and in 1976 became the founding home of the Black Archives Research Center and Museum.
+In later years, the Library served as an art gallery, religious center, and, in 1976, became the founding home of the Black Archives Research Center and Museum.
 This same year, the facility was listed on the National Register of Historic Place.